-It is rare that the MSDS of the ink is easy to obtain.
+For other print brands it is usually rare that the MSDS of the ink is easy to obtain.
 If the MSDS is an auto-download from the company website, this is how it should be.
 But most companies do not wish the end user to know which brand of ink is being used, so hiding the MSDS is not necessarily an attempt to hide the dangers, but may be to hide the source of the ink.